fastlane/docs/docs/best-practices/continuous-integration/codemagic.md

 - `MATCH_PASSWORD` - the password used to encrypt/decrypt the repository used to store your distribution certificates and provisioning profiles.
 - `MATCH_KEYCHAIN` - an arbitrary name to use for the keychain on the Codemagic build server, e.g "fastlane_keychain"
 - `MATCH_SSH_KEY` - an SSH private key used for cloning the Match repository that contains your distribution certificates and provisioning profiles.
-The public key should be added to your Github account.
+The public key should be added to your GitHub account.
 See [here](https://docs.codemagic.io/configuration/access-private-git-submodules/) for more information about accessing Git dependencies with SSH keys.
 - `APP_STORE_CONNECT_PRIVATE_KEY` - the App Store Connect API key.
 Copy the entire contents of the .p8 file and paste into the environment variable value field.
 - `APP_STORE_CONNECT_KEY_IDENTIFIER` - the key identifier of your App Store Connect API key.
 - `APP_STORE_CONNECT_ISSUER_ID` - the issuer of your App Store Connect API key.